neeleshsaladi/kafka-commando/README.md

 # Note: Soon, ZooKeeper will no longer be required by Apache Kafka.
 $ bin/zookeeper-server-start.sh config/zookeeper.properties
 ```
-- Now in new window
+- Now in new window enter this command it is for starting the kafka service.
 ```Bash
 .\bin\windows\kafka-server-start.bat .\config\server.properties
 ```
-- Now in new window
+- After all the services are started we need to do the kafka work of even streaming for which it is designed
 ```Bash
 # Start the Kafka broker service
 .\bin\windows\kafka-topics.bat --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --create --topic bearcat-messages